 The South Side had been a fertile ground for graffiti vandalism.
 In 2007 Graffiti Watch a volunteer action group of the South Side Community Council (SSCC) was formed with the goal of preventing and removing graffiti vandalism on the South Side.

+As Graffiti Watch managed graffiti vandalism, we recognized that several the graffiti pieces were excellent examples of urban art and should be preserved.
 We realized that property owners and taggers have similar goals: to feel valued and respected, to have a feeling of place, to have a voice, to be empowered, to be creative.
 We became weary of painting over graffiti and understood that maintaining a polarized relationship with graffiti artists falls short achieving the goals of creating an inclusive vibrant community.